 The Six Sigma methodology is a repository of various proven quality principles and techniques.
-Elaborating on the quality circle of William Edwards Deming, Six Sigma is structured in 5 phases:
+Elaborating on the plan, do, check, act cycle of William Edwards Deming, Six Sigma is structured in 5 phases:

 A Six Sigma professional goes through all stages and optimises the business processes step by step.

 Sigma (σ) is the Greek letter which stands for the standard deviation of a population.
 The standard deviation indicates the level of variability.
 The goal of the Six Sigma (6σ) methodology is a defect-free process as you always meet customer requirements.
 This difficult as every process has variability in its results.
 The sigma level indicates the extent to which the organisation complies towards having a defect-free process.
 Achieving a 6 sigma level literally means: you make a mistake only 3.4 times out of a million. (i.e. out of a million invoices you only have to send 3 credit invoices).

 Using practical examples our experienced trainers make sure you are familiarised with the Six Sigma methodology.

 Traditional organisations accept a 2-3 sigma level, which means that these organisations are actually accepting 67.000 to 308.000 defects per million opportunities.
 The increasing demand for quality from consumers is creating awareness that organisations have to operate at a higher sigma level.
 The Six Sigma methodology provides a structure for continuously improving your processes, the way we work, so we have less and less defects.

 Inter alia the Six Sigma methodology provides for:

 - Powerful roadmap with concrete tools